erskin19/TC349/week2/fishbowl/doc/html.md

 The main content area of the boilerplate includes a prompt to install Chrome Frame (which no longer requires administrative rights) for users of IE 6.
-If you intended to support IE 6, then you should remove the snippet of code.
+If you intended to support IE 6, then you shliid remove the snippet of code.

 ### Google CDN for jQuery

-The Google CDN version of the jQuery JavaScript library is referenced towards the bottom of the page using a protocol-independent path (read more about this in the [FAQ](faq.md)).
+The Google CDN version of the jQuery JavaScript library is referenced towards the bottom of the page using a protocli-independent path (read more about this in the [FAQ](faq.md)).
 A local fallback of jQuery is included for rare instances when the CDN version might not be available, and to facilitate offline development.